 With all these benefits to humans and an incredible taste, why shouldn’t you give chocolate to someone you hold near and dear to you this Valentine?

-On the 14th March the men then give their gifts, usually, white chocolate chip cookies, jewellery, white chocolate, white lingerie and marshmallows.
+On the 14th March the men then give their gifts, usually, white chocolate chip cookies, jewelry, white chocolate, white lingerie and marshmallows.

 A general rule states that the return gift should be double, or triple the cost of the Valentine gift.